 Prosthodontist Quincy, MA

-At Premier Dental of Quincy and Milton, we are regularly asked questions about being a prosthodontist and why patients should visit one.
+At Core Dental Group and Implants Center, we are regularly asked questions about being a prosthodontist and why patients should visit one.
 There are specialties in dentistry just like there are in the medical field.
 Prosthodontics is one of those specialties and centers around replacing teeth.
 If you struggle with tooth loss, visiting a prosthodontist will likely produce better results than if you were to visit a general dentist, because you will be visiting someone with more educational and clinical experience.
 With that in mind, we encourage you to visit our dental office and discuss your teeth replacement solutions, even if you are under the current care of a general family dentist.
 To schedule an appointment, call (617) 982-1649.
 In the meantime, here are the answers to a few frequently asked questions.

 What is a Prosthodontist?